I am a BACP Registered Senior Accredited Counsellor / Psychotherapist (MBACP).

 Related links:

-My counselling / psychotherapy approach is pluralistic with a core which is person-centred, relational, collaborative and trauma-informed and informed by diverse theories, e.g. humanistic, systemic, environmental, psychodynamic / attachment, existential / transpersonal, & CBT.
+My approach is 'trauma-informed pluralistic psychotherapy' (Sibbett, 2003, 2014, 2016, 2019).
+This means that my work is pluralistic, with a core which is person-centred, trauma-informed and collaborative, and is also informed by diverse theories, e.g. humanistic, systemic, environmental, psychodynamic / attachment, existential / transpersonal, & CBT.

 Practice in counselling / psychotherapy requires "a coherent approach" (BACP, 2022, 2024).
 My 'coherent approach' is a coherent whole which has:

-a CORE FOUNDATION of good governance (the roots) - laws, ethics (BACP), and governance related BACP competences and guidelines.
+a foundation of good governance (the roots) - laws, ethics (BACP), and governance related BACP competences and guidelines.
 Plus quality assurance and clinical governance processes.
-This core foundation supports and nourishes:
+This foundation supports and nourishes:

-diverse ELEMENTS (leaves / foliage) of evidence-based theories and their associated interventions and practice related competences.
+diverse ELEMENTS (leaves / foliage) of evidence-based theories, their associated interventions, and practice related competences.

 Coherent approach